Skip to content

 me.report["?"](["order.total", "order.tax"], (total, tax) => ({ total, tax }));

-• Can return directly at root or assign at scoped path.
+• Returns directly at root or assigns to the scoped path

 - Remove